 - Historical Domain Character: All the queens.
 Even the backing band counts, since they're named for the queens' real ladies-in-waiting.

 - Horrible Judge of Character: Katherine Howard, the poor girl.
 She simply cannot spot a bad guy to save her life — literally.
-Justified, since she's fifteen and, for all her sexual experience, rather naive and sheltered from the real world.
+Justified, since she's a teenager and, for all her sexual 'experience', rather naïve and sheltered from the real world.

 - Hot-Blooded: Anne Boleyn is very short-tempered, which ultimately proves to be her undoing.